danielnemetz/rclone-backup/README.md

 ```

 The installer will:
-- Download and install the backup script to the appropriate location
+- Download and install the rclone-backup script to the appropriate location
-- Create a configuration directory at `~/.config/backup`
+- Create a configuration directory at `~/.config/rclone-backup` (or `/etc/rclone-backup` for global config)
 - Guide you through the configuration process
 - Set up the configuration file with your preferences
+- If run as root, you will be offered the option to create a global config at `/etc/rclone-backup/.env` (usable by all users)

 The script will be installed to:
-- `/usr/local/bin/backup` if run as root
+- `/usr/local/bin/rclone-backup` if run as root
-- `~/.local/bin/backup` if run as a normal user
+- `~/.local/bin/rclone-backup` if run as a normal user

 ## Features